Curl Brothers

 Curl Brothers were a department store based in Norwich.
 The store later became part of the Debenhams chain.

 Early history

 In 1860, three brothers from the Norfolk village of East Winch joined the drapery business of Buntings (a fellow department store lost by the bombing in the Second World War - now the site of Marks & Spencer).
-This partnership did not last long, and they purchased the Rampant Horse Inn, converting it into shops and a warehouse.
+This partnership did not last long, and later that year they purchased the Rampant Horse Inn, converting it into shops and a warehouse.
 By 1900, the store had expanded taking on further nearby properties.
 Between the World Wars, Curls was bought by Ipswich department store business Footman, Pretty & Company, which was controlled by the Drapery Trust.
 By 1929, the store had grown to 51,000 square feet in size and included a restaurant which offered a six course lunch for two shillings and sixpence, and dominated Orford Place and Brigg Street.